 LING 5508 Style.
 (Formerly 508) Examines why some textual artifacts are valued over others, why some texts are perceived as more effective than others and how writers and speakers achieve particular rhetorical effects on their audiences.
 The course explores these questions through the lenses of a number of related sociolinguistic approaches including genre theory, semiotics and pragmatics.
 Students investigate how the words we choose to use, and the way we put them together in sentences and larger units of text combine to produce stylistic effects.
 Tools of stylistic analysis such as corpus analysis and systemic functional analysis will be introduced and used in the course.
 4 semester credit hour/s.
 Department Consent Required.
+Campus: MAIN ethnography, action research, discourse analysis, corpus-based research, as well as experimental and quasiexperimental and mixed method research design.
+Students will be introduced to some basic methods of statistical analysis.
+4 semester credit hour/s.
+Department Consent Required.
+Campus: MAIN

 LING 5509 Literatures and Issues in Translation.
 (Formerly 509) Examines primary texts in both translated and native versions, and provides theoretical readings in translation, global studies, and social contexts.
 4 semester credit hour/s.
 Department Consent Required.
+Campus: MAIN

 LING 5520 Research Methods: TESOL.
 (Formerly 520) Introduces and provides practice in a range of qualitative and quantitative research methodologies applicable to TESOL.
-Approaches will include case study, ethnography, action research, discourse analysis, corpus-based research, as well as experimental and quasi-experimental and mixed method research design.
-Students will be introduced to some basic methods of statistical analysis.
-4 semester credit hour/s.
-Department Consent Required.
+Approaches will include case study,

 LING 5521 TESOL and the Adult Learner.
 (Formerly 521) Considers the impact of biological, psychological and socio-cultural factors on second language learning in adults.
 Addresses research on adult TESOL contexts in the US and abroad.
 Provides an overview of current teaching materials and methods for working with adult ESL learners.
 4 semester credit hour/s.
 Department Consent Required.
+Campus: MAIN

 LING 5522 Issues in Second Language Writing.
 (Formerly 522) Provides an introduction to a dynamic and growing field of second language writing research.
 Addresses issues such as the teaching of writing to ESL students and using students' writing to assess their mastery of course material.
 Explores cultural differences in how "good writing" is defined, which often cause problems for language-minority, immigrant and international students in English-speaking educational settings.
 4 semester credit hour/s.
 Department Consent Required.
+Campus: MAIN

 LING 5523 English for Specific Purposes.
 (Formerly 523) Explores the different purposes to which the teaching of English may be put.
 Topics include the teaching of English for vocational, professional, or academic purposes, needs analysis and the development of curricula and materials for specific purposes.
 The course also considers how to address the needs of different stakeholders in designing and delivering courses.
 4 semester credit hour/s.
 Department Consent Required.
+Campus: MAIN

 LING 5530 Research Methods Context Studies.
 (Formerly 530) Introduces and provides practice in a range of qualitative and quantitative research methodologies applicable to Linguistics/Context Studies.
 Students will be introduced to some basic methods of statistical analysis.
 4 semester credit hour/s.
 Department Consent Required.
+Campus: MAIN

 LING 5535 Critical/Global Literary Theory.
 (Formerly 535) Examines the impact of globalization on literary and critical theory.
 4 semester credit hour/s.
 Department Consent Required.
+Campus: MAIN

 LING 5537 Advanced Literary Studies in a Language Other than English.
 (Formerly 537) Advanced readings and critical analysis of texts in their linguistic and cultural context.
 (Cross-listed with a course in an appropriate language program, i.e. Spanish, Arabic, Chinese).
 4 semester credit hour/s.
 Department Consent Required.
+Campus: MAIN

 LING 5549 Language TA Lab.
 (Formerly 549) This lab provides students the opportunity to apply principles learned in the MA Linguistics to supervised classroom teaching.
-1 quarter credit hour/s.
+1 semester credit hour/s.
 Department Consent Required.
+Campus: MAIN